Enochteo/CS-PROJECT/README.md

 # 💊 CS-PHARMACY: Virtual Hospital Prescription System

 A Django-based web application that allows doctors to manage patients, handle prescriptions, check for **controlled substances**, substitute medication when necessary, and **send prescriptions to a pharmacy** for verification.
-The system also sends email confirmations and helps pharmacists verify medications in a secure, centralized dashboard.
+The system also sends email confirmations and assists pharmacists verify medications in a secure, centralized dashboard.

 ---